PlaSma: Making Small Language Models Better Procedural Knowledge Models for (Counterfactual) Planning: Related Works

 \textbf{Decoding-time Algorithm} \xspace\xspace Decoding-time algorithm is an emerging approach for adapting language models' output for task-specific characteristics.
-Works in this line often focus on incorporating explicit lexical constraints at inference time so that the model is bounded with certain generation words~\citep{lu-etal-2021-neurologic, lu-etal-2022-neurologic, hokamp-liu-2017-lexically, Pascual2020DirectedBS}.
-In addition to discrete lexical constraints, applying continuous optimization functions such as KL loss has also been found to be effective~\citep{qin-etal-2020-back, qin2022cold, Kumar2021ControlledTG, hoang-etal-2017-towards}.
+Works in this line often focus on incorporating explicit lexical constraints ~\citep{lu-etal-2021-neurologic, lu-etal-2022-neurologic, hokamp-liu-2017-lexically, Pascual2020DirectedBS}.
+Besides discrete lexical constraints, applying continuous optimization functions, e.g. KL loss, has been found to be effective~\citep{qin-etal-2020-back, qin2022cold, Kumar2021ControlledTG, hoang-etal-2017-towards}.
 Perhaps our approach is most similar to function-guided decoding methods.
 Krause et al. \citep{krause-etal-2021-gedi-generative} and Yang et al. \citep{Yang_2021} fuse next-token probability with desired attributes' probabilities at inference using a discriminator model.
 These and related token-level beam search variants assume access to per-token logits and gradient updates.
 Our decoding method however only relies on model log-probabilities and a verifier to facilitate semantic and temporal constraints at a step level.